pyenv-win/pyenv-win/README.md

    ```

 2. Reopen PowerShell
-3. Run `pyenv --version` to check the installation done
+3. Run `pyenv --version` to check if the installation was successful.
 4. Run `pyenv install -l` to check a list of Python versions supported by pyenv-win
 5. Run `pyenv install <version>` to install the supported version
 6. Run `pyenv global <version>` to set a Python version as the global version